pingcap/tidb-operator/en/access-dashboard.md

 # Access TiDB Dashboard

+> **Warning:**
+>
+> The TiDB Dashboard is available in the `/dashboard` path of the PD.
+Other paths outside of this may not have access control.

-TiDB Dashboard is a visualized tool in TiDB 4.0 used to monitor and diagnose the TiDB cluster.
+TiDB Dashboard is a visualized tool introduced starting from TiDB 4.0 and is used to monitor and diagnose TiDB clusters.
 For details, see [TiDB Dashboard](https://docs.pingcap.com/tidb/stable/dashboard-intro).

 This document describes how to access TiDB Dashboard in Kubernetes.